liweinan/tcprest/README.md

 	tcpRestServer.addResource(HelloWorldRestlet.class);

-And TcpRest will help to map this class to a tcp webservice and make it work.
+TcpRest will help to map this class to a tcp webservice and make it work.

 ### TcpRestServer